Hornet Control and Hornets Nest Removal

 European hornets are strikingly-colored wasps with yellow and black abdomens, thoraxes of reddish-brown and black, and yellow markings on their heads and mandibles.
 They are only slightly less aggressive than bald-faced hornets and they will sting in large numbers if they feel threatened.
 They also build paper nests, but usually they build them in protected areas like hollow trees, soffits, and other void areas.

-Unlike bees, hornets are not considered especially beneficial insects and usually are controlled using insecticides, followed by nest removal.
+Unlike bees, hornets are not considered beneficial insects and usually are controlled using insecticides, followed by nest removal.
 Usually this can be done in one trip, but once in a while it may be necessary to kill the hornets in one trip and remove the nest on a second trip.

 Because of the hornets' extreme aggression, customers should stay well away from the nest while our technicians are treating the problem.
 Our technicians are equipped with wasp suits to prevent them from being stung, but hornets will often attack anyone in site when their nests are attacked; so for your own safety, please observe whatever instructions our technician provides.